 Non-state aid grants & R&D tax credits

 De minimis, H2020, FP6 and FP7 are all treated in the same way when it comes to R&D tax credits, as they are not notified state aids.
-The grant money itself would be considered under RDEC at a rate of 10%.
-But they would not prevent the rest of the R&D spend being considered under the SME R&D tax credit scheme at a rate of up to 33%.
+The grant money itself would be considered under RDEC at a rate of 15% for qualifying expenditure post 1 April 2023.
+But they would not prevent the rest of the R&D spend being considered under the SME R&D tax credit scheme at a rate of up to 27% for qualifying expenditure post 1 April 2023.

 Here is an example of how de minimis aid, Horizon 2020 or FP6 FP7 grants interact with R&D tax credits.